History (Alternate) of the United States

 At the convention, Humphrey had a commanding lead, and the sitting president speaking on his behalf (plus the President's staff working the phones).
 Kennedy had a good chunk of the state delegates working for him, plus his family's considerable connections.
 That left Glenn, with a few hundred delegates and no prior political expertise.
 News reporters broke it down to whether Humphrey or Kennedy could convince Glenn to swing to their camp, and what he might be offered to throw his support.
 Glenn, a marine, was disgusted by the ensuing bare-knuckle political brawl, and refused to give his support to either candidate.
 The first ballot, early Wednesday, split as expected between the three candidates, with each man, plus the President, set to speak on Wednesday night.

 Humphrey positioned himself as more of the LBJ presidency; Kennedy invoked his family's name, and suggested a return to past glory during his brother's administration.
 Johnson, more embittered than ever, dropped a four-letter word on live national television during his speech.
-Glenn came through as the stalwart Korean War hero, test pilot, and the first American astronaut to orbit the earth, receiving a thunderous standing ovation from the delegates in the hall.
+Glenn came through as the stalwart World War II and Korean War hero, test pilot, and the first American astronaut to orbit the earth, receiving a thunderous standing ovation from the delegates in the hall.
 The second ballot suddenly swung in Glenn's favor, and on Thursday afternoon, he accepted Kennedy's offer to become his vice-presidential candidate.
 Early Thursday evening, the Glenn-Kennedy ticket was introduced to the nation as the Democratic presidential ticket.

 With Republican candidate Goldwater hugely unpopular within his own party, and Glenn a neophyte to the political scene trying to pull the Democratic version of Eisenhower's victory in 1952, no one knew exactly what to expect from the national election in 1964.
 But Glenn's fame as a war hero and astronaut, combined with the Kennedy political machine (and Richard J. Daley repeating his Chicago miracles), rocketed him to the Presidency.